dougludlow/knockout.isotope/README.md

 knockout.isotope
 ================

-A KnockoutJS binding for Isotope
+A KnockoutJS binding for Isotope.

+## Demo

+See a [working demo](http://jsfiddle.net/dludlow/MCsGx/) on JSFiddle.

 ## Requirements